-- you are a photographer or videographer who produced the video for your customer under a contract with that customer, and - your customer does not obtain the video, or copies of the video, in a tangible format.
+- you produced the video specifically for your customer under a contract with that customer, and - your customer does not obtain the video, or copies of the video, in a tangible format.

 However, if you provide your customer with the video (or the right to access the video) in an intangible format and the above criteria are not met, PST applies to the total charge your customer pays to receive the video.
 For more information, please see Bulletin PST 107, Telecommunication Services.